 Ride today over high Griffon Pass (4900m) with stunning views of sacred Mt.
 Zhakra, 5900 m) onto the high Tibetan plateau to Gyergo Nunnery.
-Enjoy the nuns chanting this afternoon and stay in a nunnery hut.
-(7-8 hour ride very steep terrain, hiking may be preferred for some riders.
-Hut at 3900m)
+Enjoy the nuns chanting this afternoon and stay in a basic nunnery hut.
+(7-8 hour ride over very steep terrain, hiking may be preferred for some riders.
+Overnight hut at 3900m)

 Ride up into the high nomad areas.
 Another lovely day on the horse to end at the home camp of our guides.
 We will settle in to spend the night at this camp, to be wined and dined by nomads and experience their traditional life.
 Opportunity for nomad tent stay for interested guests.
 (7 hour ride, camp near nomads, 4200m)